 Today's lesson, Racism.
 If you see something written here that you’ve said or done, use it as an opportunity.
 Take it as a wake up call and make the decision to grow, change and be conscious of your own privilege.
 Remember, I am not a speaker for the entirety of a people.
 Use this blog as a reference tool, not as the one and only view on the topic.

-I will let you know that this is coming from my personal perspective so the races being spoken about are black and white.
+I do want you to know that this is coming from my personal perspective, so the races being spoken about are black and white.
 I am not intentionally leaving out other races.
 I can only speak from my own perspective.

 15 things every good racist/non-racist should know

 1. Black people say it (Item One)- No they don’t.
 This seems to be the favorite argument of racists when talking about the N-Word and who can say it.
 (I’ll get to the saying of the word a little later) Let me tell you why when a person says this, I know for sure they are a racist.